paritytech/orchestra/README.md

 not set prior to the `build` call.

-To exclude subsystems from such a check, one can set `wip` attribute on some subsystem that is not ready to be included in the Orchestra:
+To exclude subsystems from such a check, one can set `wip` attribute on some subsystem that is not ready to be included in the `orchestra`:

 ```rust
     #[orchestra(signal=SigSigSig, event=Event, gen=AllMessages, error=OrchestraError)]